MarianneUK/EliBreMusic/README.md

 # 7. End Product
   [Go to the top](#table-of-contents)

-Below are screenshots of the end product, for laptop and desktop:
+Below are screenshots of the end product, for desktop and mobile:

 Home page:
   ![Home page desktop](assets/documentation/home_page_desktop.png)